YannisLamp/network-management/README.md

 This demo show how to create a network on the app:
 ![alt text](https://github.com/YannisLamp/network-management/blob/master/create_network.gif "Create Network")

-App1: starting it check weather a network already exists or not by asking App2 about the status.
+App1: starting it checks weather a network already exists or not by asking App2 about the status.
 If not you will be prompted to create one.
+After submitting the form a POST request is sent to the backend /network.

+App2: Listens for a POST request on /network, with the parameters for the network.

+The network is created with this command ``` Mininet(topo=topology, controller=controller, switch=switch, autoSetMacs=mac, waitConnected=True)``` based on the parameters passed.

-App2: Listens for a POST request about network creation, with the parameters for the network.
-As soon as the network is created it is started and a pingAll prodecure is called so that we establish all connections.
+As soon as the network is created it is started and a ```net.pingAll()``` is called along with ```mininet.util.dumpNodeConnections(net.hosts)``` so that we establish all new connections.
 In case there are leftover flows from a previous session these will be deleted before creating a new network.

 ## Network Overview